 AVALON BALLROOM - MOBY GRAPE - A.B.
-SKHY - GALE GARNETT - GENTLE REIGN - GROUP THERAPY - March 7 & 8, 1969 at the Avalon Ballroom (Sound Proof Productions presents, a Non-FD show) - First / Only printing concert poster - 14 32/32" x 17 1/32" - Artwork by Greg Irons (RIP) - See The Art of Rock, page 111, plate 2.29 for small full color image - "Printed by The Rip Off Press" appears in tiny black typeset at lower left corner - 1" x 1/4" chunk gone at bottom edge (easily matted out), staple hole and two tack holes at each corner, upper left corner has 3/16" rip there, two tack holes at top center edge and one at bottom center edge, a few small wrinkles in the red background area (tiny color flaking is hard to see) and lower left corner margin, at lower left, 3/4" clean rip at bottom center edge, one 3/8" and one 1/4" clean rip at left edge, a little wear at the lower right corner background area - Color is 100% original strength - I'll be getting this poster back from restoration soon, so many of the above minor blemishes will be corrected - Ultra Rare - Beautiful copy for framing (matting would eliminate most all of the above problems) - 650.00
+SKHY - GALE GARNETT - GENTLE REIGN - GROUP THERAPY - March 7 & 8, 1969 at the Avalon Ballroom (Sound Proof Productions presents, a Non-FD show) - First / Only printing concert poster - 14 32/32" x 17 1/32" - Artwork by Greg Irons (RIP) - See The Art of Rock, page 111, plate 2.29 for small full color image - "Printed by The Rip Off Press" appears in tiny black typeset at lower left corner - 1" x 1/4" chunk gone at bottom edge (easily matted out), staple hole and two tack holes at each corner, upper left corner has 3/16" rip there, two tack holes at top center edge and one at bottom center edge, a few small wrinkles in the red background area (tiny color flaking is hard to see) and lower left corner margin, at lower left, 3/4" clean rip at bottom center edge, one 3/8" and one 1/4" clean rip at left edge, a little wear at the lower right corner background area - Color is 100% original strength - Most of the preceding condition issues were corrected via restoration work several years ago, inquire for a current set of photos, since it's frameability improved incredibly! - Scarce / Rare - Beautiful copy for framing (matting would eliminate most all of the above problems) - 550.00

 BEDROCK ONE / Festival at California Hall Sunday, March 5, 1967 "A Benefit for the Communication Company" / "A Rock Dance Happening Environment" with Steve Miller Blues Band, S.F.
 Mime Troupe, The Committee, Richard Brautigan, Lisergic Power Light, The Diggers, S.F.
 League for Sexual Freedom, etc. - First / Only printing festival poster - 13 5/8" x 13 3/4" - Dark purple on light purple background features psychedelic illustration of phallic forms meeting vaginal forms amidst copious lettering and nude figures -Intricate, flowing, beautiful artwork, psychedelic Art Nouveau! - Restored copy reveals traces of original bends on the backside -Quite frameable as is! - Ultra Mega Rare - Beautiful B/B+ shape - Inquire for Availability & Price